superstepa/Bolas/index.md

 ## Stats

-Fetching cards for 152 servers and 15122 users (9151 unique users) as of September 2018.
+Fetching cards for 371 servers and 69618 users (38092 unique users) as of May 2020.

 ## Add Bolas to your Discord server